max-mapper/blog/posts/node-repl.md

 });
 ```

 Wrapping your code in a a function like this causes a new scope to be created for your code to run in.
-You could have two different modules that both default `var pizza` to be different values, and because of the way that JavaScript's function scope works they can both exist in their own scopes without conflicting.
+You could have two different modules that both set `var pizza` to different values, and because of the way that JavaScript's function scope works they can both exist in their own scopes without conflicting.
 This property of JavaScript is what allows node's [nested dependency](http://maxogden.com/nested-dependencies.html) system to work and is extremely simple and powerful.

-The problem with this is that your code is running in it's own scope, and `node-repl` needs access to it!
+The problem with this for us is that your code is running in it's own scope, and `node-repl` needs access to it!
 This is why we "inject" (in this case by concatenating) our repl code into your code before it gets required.

 ### Intercepting node's require call